javaparser/javaparser/README.md

 In the expression `a + 1` a parser (like JavaParser) is not able to tell us to which definition of `a` we are referring to and consequently it cannot tell us the type of `a`.
 The JavaSymbolSolver is able to do so.

 ## How can I use it?
-Shoe me some code!
+Show me some code!

 Take a look at `JavaParserFacade`.
 For example you can use it to find the type of an expression: